What’s On in May 2026 — Newcastle, Lake Macquarie & Hunter Valley

 Bidhiinja – Restoring our Oyster Reef Exhibition

 The current exhibition at Murrook Culture Centre, Bidhiinja – Restoring Our Oyster Reefs, explores the decline of nearly all of our oyster reefs from overfishing and pollution.
-Developed in partnership with the NSW Department of Primary Industries, it uncovers the forgotten history of these underwater worlds while showing the hopeful work being done to bring them back.
+Developed in partnership with the NSW Department of Primary Industries, it uncovers the forgotten history of these underwater worlds.

 Date: Runs throughout May 2026